airshipit/airship-in-a-bottle/doc/source/api-conventions.rst

 Status responses, and more specifically error responses (HTTP response body accompanying 4xx and 5xx series responses where possible) are a customized version of the `Kubernetes standard for error representation`_.
-UCP utilizes the details field in a more formalized way to represent multiple messages related to a status response, as follows:
+Airship utilizes the details field in a more formalized way to represent multiple messages related to a status response, as follows:

 ::